Renusri08/react/readme.md

 # USE STATE
 useState is a React Hook that lets function components have their own state (data that can change over time).
 It returns an array with two elements: the current state value and a function to update it.
 For example, const [count, setCount] = useState(0); creates a count variable initialized to 0, and setCount updates it.
 When setCount is called, React re-renders the component with the new value.
 Here's a simple example:
+//USE STATE IS USED TO CREATE LOCAL STATE VARIABLES INSIDE  FUNCTIONAL COMPONENTS.
+//NEVER CREATE USE STATE LOCAL VARIABLED IF ELSE CONDITIONS,FOR LOOPS ETC.

 const [listOfRestaurants,setListOfRestaurants]=useState(reslist);#THIS IS NOTHING BUT ARRAY DESTRUTURING.
 WE CAN WRITE ABOVE THING LIKE BELOW ALSO: